Calculate Normal Modes

 Select the destination for your output data by specifying the Output path.

-The Environment Selection String option should be used only when an input is given for System Selection String.
-Environment Selection String should be left empty to include the effect of the entire protein as the environment for the normal mode calculation.
-You can alternatively choose a sub-region of the protein as the environment.
-This selection may or may not include the region selected for System Selection String, as the floe will automatically detect and remove overlapping regions.
-The figure given below depicts environment selection depending on the input provided.
-System-Environment Framework specifies the method for performing the system-environment calculation.
-The default is “Reduce”.
-See below for a detailed discussion on the system-environment calculation.
+The Environment Selection String option should be used only when an input is given for the System Selection String.
+The Environment Selection String should be left empty to include the effect of the entire protein as the environment for the normal mode calculation.
+You can alternatively choose a subregion of the protein as the environment.
+This selection may or may not include the region selected for the System Selection String, as the floe will automatically detect and remove overlapping regions.
+Figure 3 depicts environment selection depending on the input provided.
+The System–Environment Framework parameter specifies the method for performing the system–environment calculation.
+The default is Reduce.
+See below for a detailed discussion on the system–environment calculation.

 Note

-Use of System Selection String is recommended when dealing with a multi-chain system and if you wish to neglect the effect of entire multi-meric protein on the dynamics of the selected region.
-Keep in mind that by selecting a sub-region for normal mode calculation, you might not be able to effectively sample slow motions associated with the excluded regions.
+Use of the System Selection String is recommended when dealing with a multichain system and if you wish to neglect the effect of entire multimeric protein on the dynamics of the selected region.
+Keep in mind that by selecting a subregion for normal mode calculations, you might not be able to effectively sample slow motions associated with the excluded regions.
 You may also use the environment selection option to ignore the effect of floppy regions during normal mode calculation of the selected region.
-Excluding floppy regions should be a reasonable choice since such regions tend to have relatively fast structural fluctuations and their dynamics can often be sampled within short time scales.
+Excluding floppy regions should be a reasonable choice since such regions tend to have relatively fast structural fluctuations, and their dynamics can often be sampled within short time scales.

 Visualize and Analyze Normal Modes

 When the floe job is complete, the output normal mode analysis dataset should be inspected using the Analyze page to identify the best normal modes to use in the next floe.
-You can get to the dataset by clicking on the normal mode analysis job.
-Click on the Floe tab on the blue navigation side bar and then click on the Jobs tab at the top of the page.
-Then click on the job that you want to inspect.
-Under Results, click on Show in Project Data to see the dataset associated with the job.
+To access the dataset, navigate to the Jobs Tab on the Floe page.
+Then click on the job that you want to inspect, in this case, the normal mode analysis job.
+In the Results section, click on the “View in Project Data” button to see the dataset associated with the job.

-This will redirect you to the Data navigation side bar tab and show only the dataset associated with the job.
-Click on the icon of a blue circle with a + symbol that is next to the dataset name.
-It will change to a green circle with a white checkmark and will allow you to view the dataset in the 3D Modeling page and the Analyze page.
+This will redirect you to the Data page and show only the dataset associated with the job.
+To activate the dataset, click on the circle with a + sign, which becomes a checkmark when activated.
+This will allow you to view the dataset on the 3D Modeling page and the Analyze page.

 Select Normal Modes for Weighted Ensemble MD Simulation

-Mode numbers are assigned to the modes ranking them from the lowest frequency modes to the highest.
-By default, if you have not set a value for Maximum Number of Selected Modes above, the top 20 modes (out of thousands) are calculated.
+Mode numbers are assigned to the modes, ranking them from the lowest frequency modes to the highest.
+By default, if you have not set a value for the Maximum Number of Selected Modes, the top 20 modes (out of thousands) are calculated.
 As mentioned above, modes with the lowest frequency, or equivalently, the highest magnitude, tend to describe global motion.
 However, low frequency modes may also correspond to modes where free loops or trailing protein tails dominate the normal mode.
 This is called the “tip effect.”
-To avoid issues caused by the tip effect, we recommend picking the modes with high Mode Collectivity among the top 20 modes using the graph mentioned above.
+To avoid issues caused by the tip effect, we recommend picking the modes with high Mode Collectivity among the top 20 modes using the graph in Figure 2.

 [chain_id]:[from_res_num]~[to_res_num]